apache/arrow/docs/source/developers/guide/step_by_step/finding_issues.rst

 .. seealso::
 	:ref:`Creating issues <creating-issues>`

-You don’t need any special permissions on JIRA to be able to create issues.
+You don’t need any special permissions on JIRA to be able to create or self-assign issues.
-Once you are more involved in the project and want to do more on JIRA, for example assigning yourself an issue, you will need **“Contributor” permissions**.
 To get this role, ask on the :ref:`dev mailing list <mailing_list>`.

 When the ticket is created you can start a discussion about it in the